-Work with employers to help integrate people with disabilities and ethnic minorities, and other disadvantaged groups, into the workplace.
-Particularly people with a mild learning disability or learning difficulty disability of learning difficulty
+• Work with employers to help integrate people with disabilities and ethnic minorities, and other disadvantaged groups, into the workplace.
+Particularly people with a mild learning disability or learning difficulty

 - Tackle specific barriers faced by refugees and migrants and to integrate them into the labour market. - Support the development and growth of social enterprises.